quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender can combine multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram.
-This can reduce the number of UDP datagrams required to be emitted when application data can be sent during the handshake.
+This can reduce the number of UDP datagrams sent when application data is sent during the handshake or immediately afterwards.
 A packet with a short header does not include a length, so it has to be the last packet included in a UDP datagram.

 The sender MUST NOT combine QUIC packets belonging to different QUIC connections into a single UDP datagram.

-Every QUIC packet that is being conveyed in a compound UDP datagram is a complete QUIC packet.
-No fields in the packet header are omitted.
+Every QUIC packet that is conveyed in a compound UDP datagram is a complete QUIC packet.
+Though the values of some fields in the packet header might be redundant, no fields are omitted.
 The receiver of a compound UDP datagram MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.

 ## Connection ID {#connection-id}